 In the tasting room, you will find limited edition wines as well as a variety of hard apple ciders and a fresh line of New York wines.
 The gift shop is a menagerie of accessories, décor, and apparel, great for last-minute presents or hostess gifts.
-The restaurant serves lunch and dinner that will be sure to satisfy your appetite.
+The onsite restaurant, 1839 Restaurant & Bar, serves lunch and dinner that will be sure to satisfy your appetite.
 The beautifully renovated Grand Monarque Hall has proven to be the premier place to host a wedding or special event in the Hudson Valley.

 IN THE SPOTLIGHT

 2021 New York Wine Classic Best Cabernet Sauvignon winner!
 2017 vintage.
 Made from 100% New York Cabernet Sauvignon grapes and barrel aged for a minimum of 12 months.
 Old-world in style, it has all the typicity of a Cabernet Sauvignon; flavors of ripe berries with a nice tannin structure and a long, soft, smoky finish.